Loras College Health Center

 The above requirements must be met before students will be able to register for classes for the next semester.
 All documentation must be in English.

-Complete and return the Personal Health History Form to the Loras College Health Center.
+Complete and return the Personal Health History Form including your health insurance information and a copy of your insurance card to the Loras College Health Center.

 Although not required, we highly recommend